Large Cap Stocks

 CompanyLTPMarket CapVolume52 Week Low52 Week High

-Large-cap stocks refer to publicly traded companies with a market capitalisation of over ₹20,000 crores.
+What is a Large cap stock?
+It refers to publicly traded companies with a market capitalisation of over ₹20,000 crores.
 These companies are typically market leaders, financially sound, and have a long track record of stable performance.
-Large-cap stocks tend to be less volatile than mid or small-cap stocks, making them suitable for investors looking for stability and moderate growth.
+If you're wondering how to identify large cap stocks, look at companies' market capitalisation rankings. large cap stocks tend to be less volatile than mid or small cap stocks, making them suitable for investors looking for stability and moderate growth.

 Benefits of Investing in Large Cap Stocks